Denmark on the road for 1st time to face Wales at Euro 2020 - WHIZ News

 “They’re very flexible.
 They change their strategy and their positions so it’s going to be hard to know what to expect from that team,” he said.

+Page said it’s uncertain how Denmark will set up for Saturday’s match.
+What he does know is that Wales has to match the Danes physically.

+“Irrespective of what 11 he puts on the pitch, they’re going to work, battle, fight for each other and we have to match that,” Page said.

 Players on both sides should have a good idea what to expect from one another — Kasper Schmeichel and Danny Ward both play for Premier League club Leicester, while Ben Davies and Joe Rodon are Tottenham teammates with Denmark midfielder Pierre-Emile Hojbjerg.
-Bale also played on loan for the London club last season.
+Bale also played on loan for the London club last season, but said he has not spoken to Hojbjerg ahead of the match.

 The winner of Saturday’s match will head to Baku — where Wales is undefeated in two matches at this tournament — to face either the Netherlands or the Czech Republic in the quarterfinals on July 3.